cezaris13/PSI1-karma/README.md

 1. Launch (after launch the app should be accessible on localhost)

 # DB update
-1. Change KarmaContext
+1. Change KarmaContext or any model
-1. run `dotnet ef migrations add NameOfMigration --context KarmaContext`
+1. run `dotnet ef migrations add NameOfMigration --context KarmaContext` in package manager console
-1. run `dotnet ef database update --context=KarmaContext`
+1. run `dotnet ef database update --context=KarmaContext` in package manager console

 Notes:
 - DB browser for sqlite is great for checking DB itself.